 🎬 This article is a transcription of one of the excellent tutorial videos posted to the official Dorico YouTube channel.

-Hello, I’m Anthony Hughes and in this video, I’d like to show you how to display your projects using a handwritten music font in Dorico Pro 2, the advanced music notation software from Steinberg.
+Hello, I’m Anthony Hughes and in this video, I’d like to show you how to display your projects using a handwritten music font in Dorico Pro, the advanced music notation software from Steinberg.

-Dorico 2 ships with a new handwritten music font family called Petaluma, which is loosely based on the hand copying style of a popular series of books containing jazz standards.
+Dorico 2 (and later) ships with a new handwritten music font family called Petaluma, which is loosely based on the hand copying style of a popular series of books containing jazz standards.

 (Perhaps not coincidentally, Petaluma, CA is the home of Sher Publications and the New Real Book series of jazz standards.)

 The Petaluma family consists of three fonts: Petaluma is the main font used for all of the musical symbols in the score;

 Petaluma Text is used for musical symbols drawn in text-like items such as metronome marks, chord symbols, dynamics, and so on;